Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: Numerical Simulations of the Dynamics

 Another parameter that affects the dynamics is the tunnel coupling strength $J$ [or its dimensionless version $\mathcal{J}$ which is defined in Eq.\ (\ref{eq:coefficientlist})] that becomes non-zero after the quench.
 The quench itself creates a strongly nonequilibrium phase difference where all values of $\tilde{\phi}$ are equally probable independently of the value of $J$ by virtue of the fact that before the quench there is no phase coherence between the two quasicondensates.
 However, $J$ does control the post-quench dynamics.
 One way it does this is via the frequency of the Josephson oscillations.
 The cusps occur with a frequency given by the plasma frequency in Eq.\ (\ref{eq:plasma_frequency}) which goes as $\sqrt{J}$.

 In Figure \ref{fig:dynamics_no_quench} we examine the effect of quenching to different $J$ values, with the value of $J$ increasing from left to right.
 We can see the expected increase in frequency.
 The amplitude of the motion also increases with $J$ because immediately after the quench each trajectory finds itself at a random point on the cosine potential energy surface whose depth between valley top and valley bottom is $2 \mathcal{J}$.
 The initial potential energy of a field configuration is therefore $-2\mathcal{J}\langle \cos \tilde{\phi}_{0} \rangle_{z}$, where $\tilde{\phi}_{0}$ is the phase field $\tilde{\phi}(\tilde{z},\tilde{t})$ at the initial time.
-This configuration evolves under the full Hamiltonian and upon spatial averaging is seen to execute oscillations about the potential minimum.
+This configuration evolves under the full Hamiltonian and gives rise to oscillations about the potential minimum.
 The upper row in Figure \ref{fig:dynamics_no_quench} plots the spatially averaged number difference and according to Eq.\ (\ref{eq:HSGplus_dimensionless}) the maximum amplitude this can have is

 where we have ignored the effects of spatial coupling (second order derivative terms).
 Thus, $\langle \tilde{\rho} \rangle_{z}^{\mathrm{max}}$ also scales as $\sqrt{J}$, and this is in correspondence with Figure \ref{fig:dynamics_no_quench}.